telerik/kendo-ui-core/CONTRIBUTING.md

 ## Before You Start

 Anyone wishing to contribute to the Kendo UI Core project MUST read & sign the [Kendo UI Core Contribution License Agreement](http://www.telerik.com/kendo-ui/cla).
-The Kendo UI team is legally prevented from accepting any pull requests from users who have not signed the CLA first.
+The Kendo UI team cannot accept pull requests from users who have not signed the CLA first.

 ## Introduction